ad3ller/pypositronium/README.rst

     ❘ 2 1 0 1 0 ⟩

+The `Hamiltonian` class is initialised using a basis.

 .. code:: ipython3

     >>> # initialize
     >>> mat = Hamiltonian(basis)

-An instance of the `Hamiltonian` class is initialised using a Basis, which is a UserList of instances of the dataclass `State`.
+The method `eigvals()` returns the eigenvalues.

 .. code:: ipython3